michaeltelford/wgit/README.md

 In future versions of Wgit, an executable will be packaged with the gem.
 The executable will provide a `pry` console with the `wgit` gem already loaded.
 Using the console, you'll easily be able to index and search the web without having to write your own scripts.

-This executable will be very similar in nature to `./bin/console` which is currently used only for development and isn't packaged as part of the `wgit` gem.
+This executable will be similar in nature to `./bin/console` which is currently used for development and isn't packaged as part of the `wgit` gem.

 ## Change Log